FlavScents AInsights Entry for Gamma-Hexalactone (CAS: 695-06-7)

 8. Practical Insights for Formulators

-Gamma-hexalactone is valued for its ability to impart creamy, coconut-like notes, enhancing the richness of both flavors and fragrances.
-It synergizes well with other lactones and tropical fruit components.
-Formulators should be cautious of overuse, which can lead to an overpowering or artificial character.
-It is often under-utilized in complex formulations where subtlety is desired.
+Gamma-hexalactone is valued for its ability to impart a rich, creamy character to both flavors and fragrances.
+It synergizes well with other lactones and tropical notes, enhancing the overall profile.
+Formulators should be cautious of its potency, as overuse can lead to an undesirable, overpowering effect.
+It is often under-utilized in non-tropical applications, where it can add depth and complexity.

 Citation hooks: FlavScents; industry practice